-- Chromebooks that are broken or fail to work properly must be taken to the Tech Office in the B building as soon as possible so that they can be evaluated and repaired.
+- Chromebooks that are broken or fail to work properly must be taken to the computer technicians in the Tech Office as soon as possible so that they can be repaired.

 - District-owned Chromebooks must never be taken to an outside computer service for any type of repair or maintenance.

 - Students must secure their assigned Chromebooks at all times to avoid loss or theft.

 - No food or drink should be placed next to, or on, any Chromebook or Chromebook charger.

 - The devices are sensitive to liquids and must not be used at or near a pool, bathtub etc.